pagopa/trial-system/.changeset/grumpy-singers-fry.md

 "functions-subscription": minor
 ---

-[IOPLT-746] Add listTrial to CosmosDB and http layer
+[IOPLT-746] Create endpoint to get the trial list